sagorluc/Event-Registration-System/EventRegistration/README.md

 * Create Event: Navigate to the "Create Event" page, fill in the required details, and submit the form.

-* Register for an Event: Visit the event details page and register for the event by providing your information.
+* Register for an Event: Visit the all event page and click registration button for the event by providing your information.

 * View Event Details: Explore details of each event, including registered guests and available seats.

-* Update Event: Modify event details by navigating to the event details page and selecting the "Update Event" option.
+* Update Event: Modify event details by navigating to the dashboard page and click the "Update" button.

-* Update Guest Registration: Change the number of attendees for a guest by selecting the "Update Guest" option.
+* Update Guest Registration: Change the number of attendees and firstname, lasname, email for a guest by selecting the "Update" button.

-* Delete Event: Remove an event by selecting the "Delete Event" option on the event details page.
+* Delete Event: Remove an event by selecting the "Delete" button on the dashboard page.

-* Delete Guest Registration: Remove a guest's registration by selecting the "Delete Guest" option.
+* Delete Guest Registration: Remove a guest's registration by selecting the "Delete" button.

 * Dashboard: Access an overview of events created and guest registrations.